-Many companies need to store their goods or supplies for various reasons, and contract warehousing is one of the many storage options they can choose from.
+Many companies need to store their goods or supplies for various reasons, and contract warehousing is one of the many dedicated storage options to choose from.
 Companies that don’t want to build, buy or rent their own warehouse space can enter into a third-party warehouse agreement with an outside provider who specializes in dedicated warehousing.
 This third-party warehouse provider will handle the storage, shipping and receiving of merchandise on behalf of their client.
 They can also add value by taking on more logistical tasks such as inventory management and making sure to follow distribution best practices.

 Differences Between Contract Warehousing and Other Options

-One of the main differences between contract warehousing and other popular options like shared warehousing is that a contract warehouse is dedicated to a sole client.
-All the warehouse’s resources and the entire facility go toward one company’s goods.
+One of the main differences between contract warehousing and other popular options like shared warehouse space or private warehousing is that a contract warehouse is dedicated to a sole client.
+All the dedicated warehouse’s resources and the entire facility go toward one company’s goods.
 The tenant commits to occupying that fixed space and relies on the contract warehouse to manage it.
 Because of this factor, contract warehouses usually require their clients to commit to a specific contract length, often months or years.

 There are two other variations on the contract warehousing model.
 The first is when the contract warehouse company owns the physical facility and allows the tenant company to operate it with their own employees and equipment.
 In the other alternative, the client owns or leases the warehouse facility and hires a contract warehouse to staff it and handle all operations.
 Contract warehouses may also parcel out a larger facility for several contract clients.
 In this arrangement, the contract will dedicate a certain amount of square footage and resources to each client.

-When your business needs more storage capacity, you have three options to expand your warehousing.
+When your business needs more storage capacity, you have three types of warehousing options.
 They include:

-- Private warehousing: When a company uses private warehousing, it owns or leases the warehouse building and is 100% responsible for managing inventory and warehouse operations.
+Private warehousing: When a wholesaler or manufacturer uses a private warehouse, it owns or leases the warehouse building and is 100% responsible for managing inventory and warehouse operations.
 This approach is highly involved and requires a hefty investment compared to other warehousing options.
 Typically, it takes 30 years to see a return on investment when a company builds a private warehouse.

 Contract warehousing: Contract warehousing, also known as dedicated warehousing, is when a company outsources warehouse operations to a larger facility or 3PL.
 Since a contract warehouse dedicates a certain amount of space on a long-term basis, it’s the best option for companies with a consistent inventory volume.
 Contracts usually last years so they work well for medium- and long-term storage needs.

 Benefits of Contract Warehousing